-Brown students create programs of study that reflect their own interests, passions, and goals
+Brown students create programs of study that reflect and allow them to discover their own interests, passions, and goals

 A Brown education is a catalyst for creativity and entrepreneurship.
 Students at Brown are free to imagine and create their own course of study, integrating their major areas of interest into a broader program of liberal learning.
 Working with a network of teachers and advisors, students develop important skills of planning, communication, self-advocacy, and resilience.